Sydney braces for more Omicron cases but no lockdowns for now

 When confirmed, the latest probable case would bring the total number of confirmed infections in Australia to seven, with six detected in NSW.

-The other person who contracted the Omicron variant is in isolation in the quarantine facility in the remote Northern Territory, from where three people escaped early Wednesday morning, police said.
-It is not immediately clear if they are infected with COVID-19.
+The other person who contracted the Omicron variant is in isolation in the quarantine facility in the remote Northern Territory.
+Police said three people were taken into custody after escaping from the facility early Wednesday morning.

-The emergence of the Omicron variant has prompted Australia to pause by two weeks its border reopening plans due from Wednesday to skilled migrants and foreign students.
-Mandatory two-week quarantine has been enforced for citizens returning from southern African countries.

 Authorities on Tuesday confirmed the country's first community case of the new variant but the national cabinet decided against more restrictions and to wait for more data on its severity and transmissibility.